-The UK-wide Scores on the Doors Steering Group was set up to advise the Agency on the development and implementation of the Food Hygiene Rating Scheme and Food Hygiene Information Scheme.
+This UK-wide steering group advises the Food Standards Agency on the development and implementation of the Food Hygiene Rating Scheme, and Food Hygiene Information Scheme in Scotland.

 This section contains background information about the introduction of the Food Hygiene Rating Scheme for England, Wales and Northern Ireland and the Food Hygiene Information Scheme for Scotland, as well as progress updates on their implementation.